-The Urban Justice Center is home to nine projects:
+The Urban Justice Center is home to eleven projects:

 - Community Development Project

 - Iraqi Refugee Assistance Project

 - Mental Health Project

 - Police Reform Organizing Project

 - Safety Net Project